Undergraduate Music Theory and Ear Training Guidelines

 To take the test, students must register with their Columbia or Barnard email.

 The exam consists of 5 sections, each one assessing your mastery of fundamental music-theoretical knowledge: (1) identifying pitches by name in treble, bass, alto, and tenor clefs; (2) writing ascending and descending major and minor scales; (3) key signatures, including relative and parallel keys; (4) intervals and interval inversions; and (5) triads in close position.
 Each section is timed, and you will need to devote around 30 minutes of uninterrupted time to complete the entire test.
 The test cannot be paused, and it may be taken only once per semester on an electronic device of your choice (smartphone, tablet, or computer; please make sure your technology is in working condition prior to starting the test).
-An overall minimum score of 80% is required to enroll in Music Theory I.

 Registration priority for Fundamentals of Music/UN1002 will be given to freshmen and sophomores who are registered as MMCs or who are considering becoming a MMC.